The bottleneck

 v4.
 Measurably better.

-Tiny nudges, big gains.
-The same loop that taught DeepSeek-R1 to keep thinking longer all on its own.
+Small, repeated nudges compound.
+This is the same loop that taught DeepSeek-R1 to keep thinking longer on its own.

 DeepSeek-R1-Zero average response length climbs steadily over RL training steps as the model learns to reason longer